shakes76/PatternAnalysis-2024/recognition/s4612960_YOLO/README.md

 ## How it Works

 YOLO11 is a single-stage object detection model that processes the entire image in a single forward pass, predicting bounding boxes and classification scores simultaneously.
 It divides the input image into a grid, with each grid cell responsible for detecting an object within its bounds.
 Using anchor boxes, the model generates bounding box coordinates and confidence scores, optimized for melanoma detection by training on a labeled dataset of dermoscopic images.
-The final model can localize and classify skin lesions as either melanoma or benign in real time.
+The final model can localize and classify skin lesions.

 ## Dependencies